DCU Changemaker Network header

 St Mary's N.S.

-St Mary’s N.S. in Limerick is a DCU Changemaker School since 2024.
+St Mary’s N.S., in Limerick, is a DCU Changemaker School since 2024.
 Located in the heart of medieval quarter in Limerick city.
 The school offers an array of exciting initiatives to embed the four pillars of empathy, creativity, leadership, and teamwork.
 Check out their website here.

 Creativity